395t/review-assignments/_summaries/liu2019large-scale_2.md

 •  The  OLTR task  learns from natural long-tail open-end distributed data and optimizes the overall accuracy over a balanced test set.

-•  The integrated OLTR algorithm can be used, with dynamic meta-embedding, in order to share visual knowledge between head and tail classes and to reduce confusion between tail and open classes
+•  The integrated OLTR algorithm can be used, with dynamic meta-embedding, in order to share visual knowledge between head and tail classes and to reduce confusion between tail and open classes.It gives good accuracy over ImageNet-LT.

-•  It gives good accuracy over ImageNet-LT.
+• It has been validated on three curated large-scale OLTR benchmarks (ImageNet-LT, Places-LT and MS1M-LT) for future research.